2018 NBA Free-Agency Big Board: Top 25 Free Agents Remaining

 Perhaps most relevant to the Alamo City, Parker's comments on the severity of Kawhi Leonard's injury were reportedly the "last straw" for the disgruntled two-time Defensive Player of the Year.

-That said, Parker's campaign wasn't a total waste.
-He nearly tripled his 68 turnovers with 195 assists.
+Parker's campaign wasn't a total waste.
+His assists (195) nearly tripled his turnovers (68).
 He also continued finding offensive success inside the arc, tallying his 14.2 points per 36 minutes on 45.9 percent shooting.

 The absence of a reliable long ball (career 0.4 makes on 32.6 percent shooting) hasn't helped with the aging process.
 The 36-year-old—who was never mistaken for a stone wall—is also seeing Father Time sap whatever defensive ability he had (77th among 99 point guards in ESPN.com's defensive real plus-minus).

-But with four rings in his jewelry collection and 226 postseason outings under his belt, Parker is as experienced as they come.
-Someone will value that—inside the Alamo City or elsewhere.
+But with four rings in his jewelry collection and 226 postseason outings, Parker is as experienced as they come.
+Someone will value that.

-He's never averaged even 24 minutes per game, which makes the rest of his counting categories appear underwhelming—7.2 points, 6.5 rebounds and 1.0 blocks.
+He's never averaged even 24 minutes per game in a season, which makes the rest of his counting categories appear underwhelming—7.2 points, 6.5 rebounds and 1.0 blocks.
 Stretch those same numbers out on the per-36-minute scale, though, and they jump to 13.1, 11.8 and 1.9, respectively.

 He's also produced a positive defensive box plus-minus each of the last four seasons, and his player efficiency spiked to 19.4 this most recent campaign.
 While he offers zero offensive spacing—his average shot distance in 2017-18 was only 2.7 feet—he can finish plays on post-ups (59th percentile) and pick-and-rolls (77th percentile), and he's not a liability at the charity stripe (career 70.7 percent).